 The following chart compares the total size of files added during the installation of security products.
-Products with lower installation sizes are considered better performing products in this category.
+Products with lower installation sizes are considered better performing products in this category.2

-&lt;sup>3 Windows Defender was excluded from this test as it is built in to Windows 10 (Does not require installation).
+2 Windows Defender was excluded from this test as it is built in to Windows 10 (Does not require installation).